Bee and PuppyCat: Reception

+Original series

-Critical reception for the series has been mainly positive, though some fans have criticized the art and tone changes between the pilot and the Kickstarter-backed full series.
+Critical reception for the original series has been mainly positive, though some fans have criticized the art and tone changes between the pilot and the Kickstarter-backed full series.
 In December 2014, critic Robert Lloyd of The L.A.
 Times listed it as one of the best TV shows of the year.
 The A.V.
 Club favorably rated the episode "Food Farmer", which they felt did a good job expanding Bee's character.
 The episode Little Fingers, then intended as the second episode of Lazy in Space, won best animated series at Ottawa International Animation Festival in 2019.